sprangerik/corruption-detection/draft-sprang-avtcore-corruption-detection.md

 The filter size (std dev of the blur kernel) and the allowed error thresholds SHOULD be set such that 99.5% of filtered samples end up with a delta <= the error threshold for that plane, based on a representative set of test clips and bandwidth constraints.

 This text does not put restrictions on how exactly an implementation should determine appropriate thresholds, but a straightforward way is to look at the QP and codec type as this translates roughly the expected compression distortion.
-Individual implementations may exhibit better or worse performance than an “average” encoder implementation for a given codec type - so a sender is encouraged to compensate for this if the implementation is far outside the expected bounds based on averages.
+Individual implementations may exhibit better or worse performance than an "average" encoder implementation for a given codec type - so a sender is encouraged to compensate for this if the implementation is far outside the expected bounds based on averages.

 ### Calculating A Corruption Score

 This text does not put exact requirements on how the differences calculated should be translated into an output.
-While it is tempting to try and use the 99.5% percentile aspect and use a simple statistical method to estimate the probability of this magnitude of error with a given confidence interval - in practice that has proven tricky due to the number outliers that don’t quite follow a normal distribution.
+While it is tempting to try and use the 99.5% percentile aspect and use a simple statistical method to estimate the probability of this magnitude of error with a given confidence interval - in practice that has proven tricky due to the number outliers that don't quite follow a normal distribution.

 In practice, it has been found that just taking the sum of all differences squared and dividing by two yields a reasonably good result.